John 1:6: Content

+In classical Greek, the words "παρὰ Θεοῦ" (para theou) mean "from God", whereas in later Greek, they would mean "by God".

-The New Living Translation identifies John as "John the Baptist".
+Unlike the majority of translations, the New Living Translation identifies John as "John the Baptist".

 Analysis

 Irish Archbishop John McEvilly reflects that the object of John here seems to be to correct a prevailing error that the Baptist was the Messiah (Luke 3:15; John 1:19).
 While doing this he refers to John, who was commonly thought to be a Prophet (Matthew 21:26), as a key witness to prove that Jesus was the Christ, "the Son of God", for this was the chief aim of this gospel (John 20:31).

 Henry Alford suggests that "sent by God" may refer back to Malachi 3:1: Behold, I send My messenger.

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: